WambuBObo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Prints out result of exponentiation among variables
+Prints out result of converting binary to decimal